 5. In any case, the National Security Policy planners and officials of any country, and of our country in particular, ought not to forget that the coverage provided to the country by any multilateral/international security structure can enhance the national defence and security but not guarantee it.
-This is particularly true in the case of Greece and NATO and its quality in assisting to the elimination of the Turkish Threat.
+This is particularly true in the case of Greece and NATO and its quality in assisting to the elimination of problems that might arise as a consequence of a possible Turkish revisionism.

 Consequently, it is neither politically purposeful nor practically feasible or militarily expedient for Greece to insist on seeking, eliciting, imposing or ensuring international law "safeguards" and the theoretical/statutory "guarantees" (its territorial integrity, the direct and immediate military assistance by its partners, etc.).
-Besides, in addition to Greece's experience with NATO, the relatively more recent - but nonetheless not less problematic - experience from its participation in the WEU has shown that this stance has been quite unproductive given that, except for causing our partners' usual discontent, has also led to the exclusion of Greece (the only country among all the organisation's full member-states) from the provisions and clauses on automatic mutual assistance in the framework of the organisation's collective defence scheme.
+Besides, in addition to Greece's experience with NATO, the relatively more recent -but none-theless not less problematic- experience from its participation in the WEU has shown that this stance has been quite unproductive given that, except for causing our partners' usual discontent, has also led to the exclusion of Greece (the only country among all the organisation's full member-states) from the provisions and clauses on automatic mutual assistance in the framework of the organisation's collective defence scheme.